wassima-manssour/SQL-DATA-WAREHOUSE/README.md

 - **Documentation:** Provide clear and thorough documentation of the data model to assist both business stakeholders and analytics teams.

 ---
+## 📌 Features

+- **Data Integration:** Combines multiple sources (ERP & CRM) into a unified data model.
+- **ETL Pipeline:** Structured approach with Bronze, Silver, and Gold layers for data ingestion, cleaning, and modeling.
+- **Data Modeling:** Star Schema with well-defined dimensions and facts.
+- **Documentation:** Comprehensive explanations for each layer, including data flow diagrams and SQL scripts.

+---
 ## 🏗️ Data Architecture
 The data architecture of this project follows a Medallian three-layered approach (Bronze, Silver, Gold) to ensure efficient data processing, integration, and analytical reporting.
 The architecture is designed using SQL Server and structured to enhance data quality and accessibility.
 ![Data Architecture](imgs/data_architecture.jpg)